NereySer/Andersen-devops/lesson 3/README.md

 - Pass name or PID as a parameter, it is required.
 If such parameters more than one, only last is used.
 - Key -n is used to set an amount of displayed lines.
 Optional, default is to show all.
 - Key -w is used to set specific information from whis is needed.
 Optional, default is Organisation.
+- Key -s is used to specify connection status as used in ss filter.
+Optional, default is all.

 # TIL
 Today I've learned basic information about Linux scripting and more detailed information about software configuration management.
 Also I've seen example of Ansible playbook development and usage.